 - a.
 For laptop computer use, space duplex outlets at 3' intervals above benches. - b.
 Use non-removable screws for the cover plates. - c.
-At Study Commons locate outlets on each column face and on walls at 5' intervals.
+At Study Commons locates outlets on each column face and on walls at 5' intervals. - d.
+In corridors outside classrooms and other locations in common area located at 8' intervals.